shashankg7/shashankg7.github.io/index.md

 Hello, thanks for visiting.

-I am currently a 3rd year PhD student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/).
-I am working on the problem of: Unbiased learning to rank from user interactions.
+I am currently a 3rd year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/).
+I am working on the problem of Unbiased learning to rank from user interactions.

-My primary areas of interest are : Machine learning, Information retrieval, Online and bandit algorithms, Counterfactual evaluation and learning.
+My primary areas of interest are Machine learning, Information retrieval, Online and bandit algorithms, Counterfactual evaluation, and learning.

-Previously, I was working as a data scientist with the search team at [Flipkart Internet Pvt.
-Limited, India](https://tech.flipkart.com/data-science/home), where I worked on various query understanding and product ranking problems.
+Previously, I worked as a data scientist with the search team at [Flipkart Internet Pvt.
+Limited, India](https://tech.flipkart.com/data-science/home), where I contributed to various query understanding and product ranking projects.

-Prior to joining Flipkart, I was a MS By Research student at the Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) under the joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#) Principal Applied Scientist at Microsoft R&D, India and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html), Dean R&D, IIIT-Hyderabad.
+Before joining Flipkart, I was an MS By Research student at the Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) under the joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#) Principal Applied Scientist at Microsoft R&D, India and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html), Dean R&D, IIIT-Hyderabad.

 To find out more about my work, please visit my [CV](/resume-final.pdf), [Publications](/publications/), or [Google Scholar profile](https://scholar.google.com/citations?user=UvTcU-IAAAAJ&hl=en).

 Some updates:

-* [July 14] In a month from now, I will be starting as a Research Scientist Intern at Meta AI London, working with the recommendations team.
+* [July 14] In a month, I will be starting as a Research Scientist Intern at Meta AI London, working with the recommendations team.
 * [Jun 13] Paper on "A Deep Generative Recommendation Method for Unbiased Learning from Implicit Feedback" got accepted at ICTIR'23, collocated with SIGIR'23.
-* [May 2023] Paper on user return time prediction (work done while at Flipkart) got accepted with the CRUM workshop at UMAP 2023.
+* [May 2023] Paper on user return time prediction (work done at Flipkart) was accepted with the CRUM workshop at UMAP 2023.
 * [April 2023] SIGIR tutorial proposal on recent advancements in unbiased learning-to-rank got accepted at SIGIR'23.
 I will be leading the tutorial discussion at the conference.
 * [April 2023] One full paper accepted at SIGIR 2023.
 * [Feb 2023] PC member for SIGIR'23, NeurIPS'23.